 - Public companies

-The Model Articles for companies limited by shares are divided into five parts, covering:
+The Model Articles for companies limited by shares divide into five distinct parts.
+These parts cover:

 - the limited liability of shareholders;